|

 Greg's first springer, photo by Jason Kent.

 Fishery performance and Chinook abundance will be monitored in season.
-Additional fishing days may be added depending on in-season run updates and fishery performance.
+Additional fishing days may be added depending on in-season run size updates and fishery performance.
 The upriver spring Chinook run size is typically updated in mid to late May.

 Downstream of Bonneville Dam

-Dates: Sunday, March 1 through Wednesday, April 8
+Dates: Sunday, March 1 through Wednesday, April 8 retention of hatchery Chinook (adults and jacks) and hatchery steelhead is allowed

-Bag limit: Two adult hatchery salmonids (Chinook or steelhead) per day, but only one may be a Chinook.
+Daily adult bag limit: Two adult hatchery salmonids (Chinook or steelhead) per day, but only one may be a Chinook.
 Shad may also be retained.

 Open area: Buoy 10 line upstream to Beacon Rock (boat and bank) plus only bank angling from Beacon Rock upstream to the Bonneville Dam deadline.
 Legal upstream boat boundary defined as: a deadline marker on the Oregon bank (approximately four miles downstream from Bonneville Dam Powerhouse One) in a straight line through the western tip of Pierce Island to a deadline marker on the Washington bank at Beacon Rock.